Info-443-Spring-2023/project-2-Vue/README.md

 The development view analyzes the component-level structure of Vue Router, identifying the major modules and their dependencies.
 The below section offers an overview of the system's components, their organizations, and interactions.
 #### System Components
 The source code needs to be analyzed to understand the component-level architecture of the Vue Router.
 The source code analysis will also help in understanding the components of the system.
 Discussed below are the components of the Vue router repository:
+1. Router:
+The core element for managing the routing functionality, including the route configuration, navigation, and rendering of route components based on the current URL, is the 'Router.'
+2. Route:
+The 'Route' component represents a single route definition within the application.
+It includes properties such as the route path, the component to render, and any route-specific options.

 #### Dependencies
 The component-level architecture also includes dependencies within and outside the system.
 Vue Router relies on the Vue.js framework as a foundational element.
 Vue Router relies on the Vue.js framework to integrate routing functionality seamlessly into Vue.js applications.
 It leverages Vue.js's reactive data-binding, component composition, and virtual DOM capabilities to enable dynamic and responsive single-page applications.
 Vue Router extends Vue.js by providing a routing system that maps URLs to different views or components, facilitating the creation of a smooth and intuitive user experience.
 In addition to its dependence on the Vue.js framework, Vue Router also has dependencies on external libraries or modules that enhance its functionality.
 These dependencies include libraries for handling authentication, managing state or providing additional features and utilities.
 Vue Router can offer a more comprehensive and feature-rich routing solution for Vue.js applications by leveraging these external dependencies.
 #### Source Code Structure
 The source code structure of Vue Router reflects the component organization.
 Further exploration of the GitHub repository is necessary to gain a more comprehensive understanding of the specific files and their roles.
 Analyzing the repository's files and directories will unveil the distribution of different components and modules.
+#### Testing and Configuration Approach
+Vue Router emphasizes the importance of automated testing to ensure reliability and stability.
+It provides a comprehensive testing approach integrated into the codebase.
+Developers can leverage testing frameworks and tools, such as Jest, to create test suites and ensure the correct behavior of the router's components and functionality.
+Regarding configuration, Vue Router supports various options to customize and adapt the router to specific project requirements.
+Developers can configure the router through base URL, route mode (history or hash), and fallback routes.
+#### Conclusion
+This report delves into the component-level architecture of Vue Router, a critical component of Vue.js applications.
+We have identified key components such as Router, Route, Navigation Guards, and Route Components by analyzing the Vue Router repository.
+The diagram provides a visual representation of their organization and dependencies.
+Additionally, we have discussed the source code structure, testing approach, and configuration aspects of the Vue Router.
+Understanding the component-level architecture of Vue Router is essential for developers to build robust and efficient Vue.js applications.
+By leveraging Vue Router's power, developers can easily create dynamic and responsive single-page applications.

 ## Applied Perspective